Neruvy/neruvy/README.md

 Hello!
-I am a beginner meteorologist thats in middle school.
+I am a beginner weather analyst thats in middle school.

 - **I am in the Gladiator Symphonic Band (Percussion) 🥁**
 - **I make unblocked games for school 🕹️**